meteor/meteor/packages/deprecated/stylus/README.md

 [Source code of released version](https://github.com/meteor/meteor/tree/master/packages/stylus) | [Source code of development version](https://github.com/meteor/meteor/tree/devel/packages/stylus)
 ***

+**DEPRECATED:** This package is no longer supported/maintained as part of the Meteor project.
+To continue using the last supported version of this package, pin your package version to 2.513.13 (`meteor add stylus@=2.513.13`).

 [Stylus](http://learnboost.github.com/stylus/) is a CSS pre-processor with a simple syntax and expressive dynamic behavior.
 It allows for more compact stylesheets and helps reduce code duplication in CSS files.